Skip to main content

 Protecting Your Medical Privacy

 Confidentiality is a paramount concern.
-The collected through a wellness program must be kept separate from your personnel files and treated with the highest level of security.
+The medical information collected through a wellness program must be kept separate from your personnel files and treated with the highest level of security.
 The ADA and HIPAA mandate strict privacy protections.
 Your employer is generally prohibited from accessing your individual results.

 Instead, they may receive a summary report that analyzes the health data of the participating employees as a group.
 This allows the company to identify common health risks, such as high blood pressure or cholesterol, and to develop targeted health initiatives without infringing on the privacy of individual employees.
 This separation of data is fundamental to building trust and ensuring that your personal health information is not used for employment-related decisions.